PhD: University of Michigan

 Postdoctoral training: Caltech and University of Illinois at Urbana-Champaign

-Inhibitory serpins regulate serine and cysteine proteases involved in inflammation, immune responses and blood clotting.
-The unique serpin inhibitory mechanism requires formation of a covalent bond between the protease and serpin, translocation of the protease relative to the serpin, remodeling of the serpin structure and deformation of the protease structure as shown at right.
-In essence, inhibitory serpins behave as molecular mousetraps storing energy in their metastable native states and using that stored energy to deform and thus inhibit target proteases via a suicide mechanism.
-We are using single molecule fluorescence to investigate both serpin-protease interactions and how serpins, particularly alpha1-proteinase inhibitor (alpha1PI also known as alph1-antitrypsin), fold to a metastable state that is not the global minimum.
-We are also investigating the structures of polymers that form when alpha1PI misfolds using both fluorescence techniques and, in collaboration with Dr. Chris W.M.
-Kay at University College London, site-directed spin labeling and electron paramagnetic resonance (EPR).
+Inhibitory serpins regulate serine and cysteine proteases involved in inflammation, blood clotting, blood clot clearance (fibrinolysis) and other important physiological processes.
+The unique serpin inhibitory mechanism requires formation of a covalent bond between the protease and serpin, translocation of the protease relative to the serpin, remodeling of the serpin structure and deformation of the protease structure (see the figure above).
+In essence, inhibitory serpins behave as molecular mousetraps storing energy in their metastable native states and using this energy to deform and thus inhibit target proteases using a suicide mechanism.
+We are using single molecule fluorescence and other biophysical techniques to investigate both serpin-protease interactions and how serpins, particularly α1-antitrypsin (α1AT also known as α1-proteinase inhibitor) and antithrombin III (ATIII), fold to a kinetically trapped metastable state that is not the free energy minimum.

 In cells, proteins can fold vectorially (from the N to the C terminus) as they are being synthesized, and folding may be assisted by molecular chaperones.
-Protein folding in vivo is also complicated by the myriad of other macromolecules (>100 mg/ml) in the cell, reducing the space available to the folding protein resulting in many possible non-specific interactions.
+Protein folding in vivo is also complicated by the myriad of other macromolecules (>100 mg/ml) present in cells, resulting in many possible non-specific interactions and reducing the space available to the folding protein.
 Thus, protein folding in the cell may be quite different than folding in the dilute solutions encountered in test tubes.
-In collaboration with Professors Lila Gierasch and Dan Hebert at the University of Massachusetts Amherst, we are extending our single molecule studies of secretory protein folding into the native folding environment, the endoplasmic reticulum.
+In collaboration with Professors Lila Gierasch and Daniel N. Hebert at the University of Massachusetts Amherst, we have extended our inhibitory serpin folding studies into cells.
+Test-tube folding results from a variety of groups show that the proper packing of the serpin C-terminal region is critical for folding.
+ATIII in-cell folding studies confirm the importance of C-terminus packing and reveal that the C-terminus of ATIII is fully packed before the N-terminus.
+These results suggest that molecular chaperones could help choreograph serpin folding by delaying packing of the N-terminus.

 Pu, M., Roberts, M.F. & Gershenson, A. (2009) Fluorescence correlation spectroscopy of phosphatidylinositol-specific phospholipase C monitors the interplay of substrate and activator lipid binding.
 Biochemistry 48: 6835-6845.
 [PubMed]